-The Sealyham Terrier was once reputed to be a tough little hunter of vermin but is now, like so many other breeds, just a household pet.
+The Sealyham Terrier was once reputed to be a tough little hunter of vermin.
+They are a versatile breed.
+Some still work but many are pet dogs.
 He’s a typical terrier by nature, so not suitable for someone looking for a lap dog.
+Sealyhams are strong, fast, energetic, lovable and fearless.
 He needs regular exercise and mental stimulation.
-Also frequent grooming to keep his coat clean and tangle free.
+Frequent grooming is required to keep his coat clean and tangle free.

 Inbreeding Coefficient - COI